The Marriage-Go-Round (film): Plot

-At a Florida college, professor Paul Delville (James Mason) and wife Content (Susan Hayward), who is the school's dean of women, anticipate visitors from Sweden.
-The people they expect are a former colleague, Professor Sveg (Everett Glass), and his daughter Katrin (Julie Newmar).
+At a Florida college, professor Paul Delville and wife Content, who is the school's dean of women, anticipate visitors from Sweden.
+The people they expect are a former colleague, Professor Sveg, and his daughter Katrin.

 Katrin arrives alone.
 The Delvilles are astounded that Katrin, whom they remember as a gangly teenager, has grown into a statuesque, blonde bombshell.
 Their astonishment is just the beginning because Katrin brashly announces that she wants Paul to sire a baby with her, assuring offspring with both brains and beauty.

 Paul is flustered by Katrin's unwillingness to take no for an answer.
 She gives him a nude statue of herself, suns herself at his house in nothing but a skimpy towel, then shows up at a swim team practice in a provocative bathing suit.

-Katrin's come-ons become a greater temptation, causing Content to seek the advice of a friend on campus, Dr. Ross Barnett (Robert Paige), a married professor.
+Katrin's come-ons become a greater temptation, causing Content to seek the advice of a friend on campus, Dr. Ross Barnett, a married professor.
 Ross dares her to "call his bluff", which is his way of trying to seduce Content for himself.
 She returns home and finds her husband and Katrin in a passionate kiss, but when he swears his allegiance and that nothing has happened, Content believes him.
 Katrin finally gives up and decides to try someone else.